Skip to content

 Checklist to make redundancy work

-If you are using the redundancy system to help other instances, make sure that your reverse proxy allows all origins in CORS.
+If you are using the redundancy system to help other PeerTube platforms, make sure that your reverse proxy allows all origins in CORS.
 This is of utmost importance, since otherwise clients will simply not be able to download parts of their videos from you.
-Also make sure that your instance's response time and bandwidth are good.
+Also make sure that your platform's response time and bandwidth are good.